OmDRetro/SCFW-Modular/README.md

-# SCFW: Custom Firmware & Kernel for Supercard
+# SCFW-Modular: Custom Firmware & Kernel for Supercard

 SCFW is a custom firmware and kernel for the Supercard SD.
 Currently it is in a preview state with minimum functionality.